Schemes for Health Care Fraud Investigators & Analysts

 Case Discussion Roundtable Meetings are small group discussions where private insurer members experience the value of collaboration.
 Public and law enforcement partners share case information and discuss schemes, trends, and fraud patterns.

-Eligible attendees must be an employee of a NHCAA Member Organization, Law Enforcement Liaison, or Affiliate Member to attend.
+Eligible Attendees are required to participate.
+Participants must be an employee of a NHCAA Member Organization, Law Enforcement Liaison, or Affiliate Member to attend.

 The NHCAA Institute is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.